pbzona/jprdy/README.md

 This project was bootstrapped using `create-react-app`, so you can see the first two for yourself by installing the project and running `npm start` or `yarn start`.

 The third piece was the most fun to implement.
 For the header text, I used a free web font called Gyparody (great name).
 The actual Jeopardy number scores use a font called Swiss 911, which is closely related to Helvetica (my implementation).
 I used the Google Fonts' "Spectral" to mimic the question text in some buttons.
 Finally, as an Easter egg, player names (once added) are clickable.
-This changes the name to a random selection of one of four handwriting style fonts, also courtesy of Google.
+This changes the name to a selection of one of four handwriting style fonts, also courtesy of Google.

 The end result is a style that looks pretty close to the real thing, in my opinion.